 Fortunately, there are methods to reduce the impact of bracketing.
 Read on to learn how to protect your store from bracket-happy shoppers.

 Importance of a clear return policy to counter bracketing during BFCM

-Though there are no surefire ways to prevent bracketing, there are a few measures to pull the plug, especially when the holiday season is in full swing.
+Though there are no surefire ways to prevent bracketing, a few measures exist to pull the plug, especially when the holiday season is in full swing.

-Questionable shopping habits are pushing retailers to come up with clear and concise return policies that are displayed clearly at critical purchase locations.
+Questionable shopping habits are pushing retailers to develop clear and concise return policies displayed clearly at critical purchase locations.
 With the right return policy, the chances of customers making so many returns, especially when you are already struggling with colossal order volumes and higher on-time delivery expectations, can be curbed.

 Return policies laced with conditional agreements, such as time limits, non-returnable items, and return costs, must be defined and expressed clearly at the time of purchase.
 Conditional agreements in your return policy force customers to act cautiously.